Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 - Amazon Customer Service.
 About Import Fees Deposit and Import Charges.
 Amazon.co.uk Help. — amazon.co.uk

 - Irish Revenue.
 Revenue advises online shoppers of new Customs rules for goods from outside the European Union (EU).
-Press Release.
+Press release.
 28 May 2026. — revenue.ie

 - Irish Revenue.
 Removal of the De Minimis Relief for Low Value Consignments – 1 July 2026. — revenue.ie